Struggle with getting dinner on the table? Grab our 5 easy family meal recipes!

 What I also love about trail mix is how custom and personalized it can be.
 It’s perfect for so many people and circumstances.

-- Trying to moderate added sugars?
-Buy no-sugar added dried fruit options (some ideas listed below).
+• Trying to moderate added sugars?
+Buy no-sugar added dried fruit options to reduce the added sugars (some ideas listed below).
+This is also why I love a homemade healthy trail mix for kids!

-Furthermore, this healthy homemade trail mix is great for athletes, busy working professionals, older adults and so much more.
+• Great for pre-post workout snacks– Furthermore, this healthy homemade trail mix is great for athletes, busy working professionals, older adults and so much more.
+Since you can add carbs, protein, sodium and more, it’s the perfect snack for athletes.

 How to Make Your Own Vegan Trail Mix

 What goes into a healthy trail mix?
 Firstly, always keep these healthy pantry staples on hand!
-If you need a sample grocery list, I always go by this essential grocery list.
+I love Thrive Market for more niche options and flavors – great for sugar-free, low-sugar, grain-free, etc!

-- Pick a nut – We order in bulk from Thrive Market.
-Peanuts, almonds, walnuts, pistachios, cashews, etc.
+• Pick a nut – We order in bulk from Thrive Market.
+Peanuts, almonds, walnuts, pistachios, cashews, soy nuts, etc.

-- Add dried fruit(s) – Raisins are popular, but don’t forget about dried cranberries, mango, apricots, cherries
+• Add dried fruit(s) – Raisins are popular, but don’t forget about dried cranberries, mango, apricots, cherries, and even sour raisins!

-- Add fun items – M&M’s, chocolate chips, peanut chips, etc. So many options!
+• Add fun items – M&M’s, chocolate chips, butterscotch chips, sprinkles, peanut chips, etc. So many options!

 Personally, I think these categories are perfect in a balanced combination for a recipe for homemade trail mix.